assimp/assimp-docs/source/usage/use_the_lib.rst

 	* - TEXTURE(t,n)
 	  - aiString
 	  - n/a
 	  - Defines the path of the n'th texture on the stack 't', where 'n' is any value >= 0 and 't' is one of the #aiTextureType enumerated values.
 A file path to an external file or an embedded texture.
-Use aiScene::GetEmbeddedTexture to test if it is embedded for FBX files, in other cases embedded textures start with '*' followed by an index into aiScene::mTextures.</td>
+Use aiScene::GetEmbeddedTexture to test if it is embedded for FBX files, in other cases embedded textures start with '*' followed by an index into aiScene::mTextures.
 	  - See the @ref mat_tex section above.
 Also see @ref textures for a more information about texture retrieval.

 	* - TEXBLEND(t,n)